dfuse-io/ice/TUTORIAL.md

 _To add an idea, the app will be calling the `addidea` method on the `dfuse.ice` contract._

-Select `New Idea` and enter a title and a description, then click `OK`.
+Click on the `New Idea` button, and enter a title and a description in the modal, and then click `OK`.
 You should get another "Signing Request" from Anchor to validate the data being submitted.
 Just like before, select `Sign Transaction` from that window.
 You can close the window once you get the `Transaction Submitted` notification - you're done!
 The idea has been added to the pool.
 Now that we have a pool and a new idea in the pool, why don't we try voting on that idea?

 ### 15. Casting a Vote